Email Accounts Management

 Here are the benefits of managing your email accounts correctly:

 - Ease of use and find previous emails quicker

 - Avoiding clustering your mailbox with useless information

 How To Setup Your Email Accounts

-Best way to manage your email accounts is by creating and assigning each email to a different section of your life.
+The best way to manage your email accounts is by creating and assigning each email to a different section of your life.
 Here is an example…

-- email@example.com – Your Social Media, Online Identity, and Public information.
+- email@example.com – Your Social Media, Online Identity, and Public Information.

 - firstname.lastname@example.org – Finances Email for your banking accounts, and financial services.

 - email@example.com – You’re Crypto accounts, wallets, exchanges, etc.